 - Accreditation: Realising the importance of having a tangible achievement that would be recognised in the industry, the Fellowship offers a paid placement in a writers’ room on a Netflix or Sky show.
 For their writer’s room participation, fellows will receive credit.

 At some point, we have all been in spaces and places which have made us question whether we fit in, despite our longing for belonging.
-Bisha K Ali and Netflix’s initiative is a step forward, in the direction of bringing us closer to creating and sharing stories that need to be told.
-We’re no longer minding the gap, we’re closing it.
+Bisha K Ali and Netflix’s initiative is a step forward in the direction of bringing us closer to creating and sharing stories that need to be told.
+We no longer mind the gap.
+We’re closing it.

 You can read more about the fellowship here.